neel09-cyber/Healthcare_Data_Breach_Analysis/README.md

 ---

 ### Attribution Statement & Disclaimer:
 This repository contains scripts, analyses, and visualizations created independently for academic and educational purposes.
 The project utilizes publicly available healthcare cybersecurity breach datasets from [HHS OCR Data Breach Portal](https://ocrportal.hhs.gov/ocr/breach/breach_report.jsf).
-All analytical scripts presented here are original creations developed independently with a purpose of creating similar graphs shown in the original hipaa journal[HIPAA Journal](https://www.hipaajournal.com/).
+All analytical scripts presented here are original creations developed independently with a purpose of creating similar graphs shown in the original [HIPAA Journal](https://www.hipaajournal.com/).

 If you have any questions or concerns, please contact prajapatineel258@gmail.com.